(Do We Remain True To Ourselves) In The Space Of Others

 Oil on Wood, Wooden Found Objects, Light

-As a Javanese descent, born and raised in Singapore, I chose to visit Indonesia to further understand my personal roots and cultural history.
+As a Javanese descent, born and raised in Singapore, Faris visited Indonesia to further understand his personal roots and cultural history.

-This artwork was created for the Winston Oh Travel Award exhibition and was exhibitied at Georgetown Festival, Malaysia.
+This artwork was created for the Winston Oh Travel Award exhibition and was exhibited at Georgetown Festival, Malaysia.